 - School buses: Flashing amber lights are used by school busses to indicate that they are slowing down to make a stop.

 It’s worth noting that, even in states where amber safety lighting is not explicitly required for construction or maintenance, companies that use them in their fleets may improve their chances of winning city contracts by demonstrating that they take traffic safety seriously.

 Amber lights come in many different designs that enable placement on vehicles of any size.
 Some of the most common fixtures include the following:

-- Beacons: A single round light usually placed on top of a car; typically comes with multiple flashing patterns.
-They’re most commonly used in construction, security and pilot vehicles.
+- Beacons: A single round light usually placed on top of a car; typically comes with multiple flashing and strobing patterns.
+They’re most commonly used on construction trucks, security and pilot vehicles.